 Part B claims processed on and after February 10, 2020, will be edited for positron emission tomography (PET) scan and tracer codes and will reject if a tracer code is not billed for the same date of service with a PET scan code and vice versa.
 [CR 10319]

 The Centers for Medicare & Medicaid Services (CMS) recently issued the 2019 deductibles, coinsurance, and premium rates for beneficiaries covered through the Medicare fee for service program.
 [MM11025]

-Submitted in response to common billing issue relating to improper or insufficient documentation for tetanus vaccinations Data indicates that many providers are not submitting proper diagnosis codes to support the medical necessity for tetanus vaccinations.
+Submitted in response to a common billing issue relating to improper or insufficient documentation for tetanus vaccinations.
+Data indicates that many providers are not submitting proper diagnosis codes to support the medical necessity for tetanus vaccinations.

 Learn which modifier to use when you expect Medicare will deny a claim that does not meet medical necessity criteria and whether you have or do not have an advanced beneficiary notice (ABN) signed by the beneficiary.

 The Multi-Carrier System (MCS) currently requires modifiers 59, XE, XS, XP, and XU be appended to the column two code to bypass a procedure-to-procedure (PTP) edit.
 Effective July 1, 2019, Medicare will allow these modifiers on column one and column two codes to bypass the edit.
 More information is available in MLN Matters® article MM11168 linked here.
 [MM11168]

 Most services billed to Medicare must reflect the exact date the service was performed for or provided to the patient.
 This article discusses situations where there have been questions from the provider community.
 [SE17023]